kateBea/Mikoto/README.md

    ```

 For Visual Studio users, CMake will generate `.sln` files by default.
 Simply open the solution in Visual Studio and build from there.
 CLion users can open the project directly and build it without extra steps.
+Before you run the editor program you need to copy `engine-config.toml` file to the where you have your working directory; yo also need to copy both the Resources folders to the same directory.

 ---